Aesonus/paladin/README.md

 } //End Class
 ```

-These are the types that have methods associated with them:
+These are the types that have overridable methods associated with them:
-int, string, float, integer, array, null, mixed
+int, string, float, integer, array, null

 ## Tests